-Following payment of the statutory fee an auditor will be presented with a Certificate of Accreditation by the EPA.
+Following payment of the statutory fee an auditor will be presented with a certificate of accreditation by the EPA.
 This certificate will include:

-- the auditor's accreditation number - a statement that the person is a site contamination auditor accredited pursuant to the Act - the accreditation term, including start and end date, and - any conditions imposed on the auditor's accreditation where applicable.
+- the auditor's accreditation number - a statement that the person is a site contamination auditor accredited under the EP Act - the accreditation term including start and end date, and - any conditions imposed on the auditor's accreditation where applicable.